Timeshare Real Estate

-The last several decades have ushered in many changes in the roles that sellers, buyers and real estate agents play in property sales and transactions.
-The number of for-sale-by-owner real estate listings now rival those which are managed by licensed agents; many home buyers are utilizing access to the MLS (Multi-Listing Service) to search for properties themselves rather than enlisting the help of a professional realtor.
-Essentially, consumer access to once-privileged information and the ease of using online services has revolutionized the real estate industry.
+The last several decades have ushered in many changes in the roles that sellers, buyers, and real estate agents play in property sales and transactions.
+The number of for-sale-by-owner real estate listings now rival those which are managed by licensed agents.
+Consumer access to once-privileged information and the ease of using online services has revolutionized the real estate industry, and it has revolutionized the timeshare industry as well.

 These changing consumer real estate trends have not been limited to traditional residential real estate and commercial real estate transactions; they have had a significant impact on timeshare real estate transactions as well.
 Though many consumers do not realize it, buying, selling or renting timeshare often constitutes a legal real estate transaction that is not only binding but often regulated by law.